 These types of seizures are called status epilepticus.
 Permanent neurological damage can happen

 Status epilepticus is a medical emergency.
-It’s a good rule of thumb to treat any seizure that lasts over 5 minutes as status epilepticus and call 911 or your local emergency number.
+It’s a good rule of thumb to treat any seizure that

 While most seizures do not cause damage to the brain, some may lead to changes that may impact brain structure or cognitive functions.
 Below, we’ll look at some of the research into this topic.

 Much of the research into the effect of seizures on the brain centers on focal, or localized, seizures, particularly those affecting the temporal lobe.
 In fact, temporal lobe epilepsy is the

 Individuals with temporal lobe epilepsy often have problems with memory and other cognitive functions.
 Additionally, in

 Below, we’ll touch on some of the research into seizures and the brain, much of it focusing on temporal lobe epilepsy.
 Then, in the next section, we’ll cover some of the ongoing questions related to this topic.

 Researchers found that although markers of injury were found in the area where the seizures occurred, they were not observed in adjacent areas.
 They say that this argues against the theory that recurrent seizures cause damage to healthy brain tissue.